zqx1392/hello-world/README.md

 I will try to keep things as short as possible.

 To start off,
-I usually treat good VNs like good drinks; Gulping down moege sugary drinks swiftly like a true Moebuta, or enjoy slowly sipping and appreciating kamige like a great wine, --and sometimes drink nukige like a water--.
+I usually treat good VNs like good drinks; Gulping down sweet moege sugary drinks swiftly like a true Moebuta, or enjoy slowly sipping and appreciating kamige like a great wine, --and sometimes drink nukige like a water--.
 However, Sakura Moyu can only be described as a very strong wine, with truly pecuilar taste: not too exciting, nor much thrilling, and neither exactly romance, just a pure, raw texts(sssss) of emotions and plots whose intensity could wasted my brain anytime.